luca-saccilotto/modelling-airbnbs-property-listing-dataset/README.md

-# AiCore Scenario - Multimodal Property Intelligence System
+# AiCore Scenario - Multimodal Intelligence System

 This project aims to develop a framework to systematically train, tune, and evaluate a wide range of machine learning models, from simple regression to neural network models, that can be applied to various datasets.